-Freshman or students who have been away from College for more than two consecutive semesters (excluding summer semester) are required to complete a New Student Orientation prior to the start of their first class.
-BCC's New Student Orientation program helps students transition into college and provides information on campus policies, procedures, online systems, technology, support resources, and academic services.
+BCC's New Student Orientation program helps students transition into college providing information on campus policies, procedures, online systems, technology, support resources, and academic services.
 The college offers an online orientation program throughout the year and a seated orientation prior to the start of the fall semester.